PockyBum522/windows-setup-assistant/README.md

 If you see a better way to do something, or structure things, or anything, please talk to me about it.
 File an issue and use the "question" tag.
 I would love to have a conversation with you!

+* Security Review

+See above.
+I don't know what I don't know.

+The good news is this application isn't running on the open internet, it's running on your local machine.
+It also does not phone home or connect to anywhere other than chocolatey's servers/whatever servers the chocolatey installs pull from.
+The bad news is it needs admin priveleges for a lot of the process.
+Protect your configuration files.
+Nasty stuff could be replicated on any machines that you use this on should something get compromised.
+However, the same holds true if you were just carrying around a thumbdrive with a bunch of .exe's to install and one of those became compromised.
+Also, fair warning, some of the preconfigured chocolatey installs are community packages.
+Update those to be only official packages if you want better security checks on that side.

 # Why didn't you just...?

 Use group policy?

 Use ninite?
 (I love ninite.
 Great product.
-I used the paid version for years.)
+I used the paid version for a long while.)

 Use X, Y, or Z?

 (Sysprep?
 You think your mother could use sysprep easily?)

 Mostly because I wanted to make something that's useful and usable by everyone!
 I wanted it to be simple to configure, powerful enough to be useful, and help real people save time.
-Since this application just pops up a window asking you what you'd like to install or configure, that seems pretty simple and usable to me!
+Since this application just pops up a window asking you what you'd like to install or configure, that seems pretty simple to me!

 Up to this point, I have done lots of research and have never been able to find something that will let you do Windows settings, application installs, and custom configuration of those things all in one place.
-I aim to fix that.
+This aims to fix that.